It’s free, it’s confidential, it’s fast and it’s painless! Testing is offered on Mondays from 3 – 4 pm. Call 715-536-0307 to make your appointment.

 Where Can I Go For Testing In Lincoln County?

-Testing for STDs can be done with your personal provider, family planning clinics, and with OBGYNs.
+Testing for STDs can also be done with your personal provider, family planning clinics, and with OBGYNs.
 In Lincoln County there is a family planning clinic located in Tomahawk at 318 North Seventh Street and can be reached at 1-800-246-5743 with questions or to schedule an appointment.

 What Does The Health Department Do With Chlamydia Cases?